-Google CSS Updates - Multi-country feeds, Price benchmarks and Smart Shopping campaigns
+Google CSS Updates - Smart Shopping campaigns and more

 Following Google's announcement of Comparison Listing Ads for CSS at the beginning of March, we will continue providing an overview of subsequent changes and updates as and when they happen.